 To make the genoise sponge whisk the eggs with the golden caster sugar in a stand mixer for about 7 minutes until thick and trebled in size

 Sieve in the plain flour and the cinnamon in three stages, and gently fold them in each time.
 Add the melted butter by pouring it around the edge of the bowl and folding it in.
 Pour the batter into the lined tin

-Bake it for 25 minutes.
+Bake it for 25 minutes until risen, golden and a skewer inserted comes out clean.
 Let it cool then wrap it up and put it in the freezer for an hour

 To make the apple filling heat up the chopped cooking apple with the cinnamon and the light brown sugar on a low heat for 15 minutes until the apples are soft.
 Let the mixture cool, then whizz it up using a hand blender

 If you are using white fondant, knead some orange food colouring into it first until you get the desired shade.
 Roll out the fondant and cover the cake with it

 Trim the edges of the cake then using a ruler cut it into 1.5" squares.
 Then cut each square into half horizontally